SolaireOfAndor/Summit/.ai-rules/ai-instructions.md

 ## When Modifying Components
 1. Preserve existing JSDoc documentation and update it
 2. Maintain backward compatibility with existing props
-3. Update component registry if functionality changes
+3. Update component registry if functionality changes - ensure it reflects Summit's services.
 4. Document new props with JSDoc comments

 ## When Removing Components